What are 'alternative' tech tools?

 cause less harm to the environment and natural resources.

-, one of the greatest challenges to selecting appropriate tools is finding software and hardware (including open source, privacy respecting tools) that work well in resource constrained environments, such as areas with lack of infrastructure, low bandwidth, and poor internet connectivity.
+In our work with partners, one of the greatest challenges to selecting appropriate tools is finding software and hardware (including open source, privacy respecting tools) that work well in resource constrained environments, such as areas with lack of infrastructure, low bandwidth, and poor internet connectivity.

 With this in mind, we've been especially interested in exploring alternative tech tools that work in low-connectivity environments.
 We started off looking at tools for knowledge sharing and found found a number of really interesting projects.